andmalt/flutter_todos/README.md

 - For iOS development:
   - Install [Xcode](https://developer.apple.com/xcode/)
   - Set up the iOS simulator or connect an iOS device
-- For Web development:
-  - Use a modern web browser like Chrome, Firefox, or Edge
 - For Windows development:
   - Install the [Visual Studio](https://visualstudio.microsoft.com/) with the "Desktop development with C++" workload
 - For macOS development: